 What is code?

-We’ll be using a language called Processing.
+This tutorial series shows you how to code using a language called Processing.

 The download gives you a

 .zip file.
 Double click the